basemhesham/Silicon-Sprint-AUC/docs/MODULE1.md

 ### 3.1 Design Configuration
 Designs in LibreLane are controlled by Configuration Files.
 These files contain specific variables defined by the user to guide how the EDA tools process the design.
 Think of the configuration file as the "instruction manual" for the flow; without it, the tools won't know which files to read or what the timing constraints are.

-#### 3.1.1 Required Variables
-For any design to successfully initialize in the flow, you must specify a set of core variables.
-Failure to define these will result in an initialization error.

 ```{warning}
 (required-variables)=
 For any design, at a minimum you need to specify the following variables: